 Covert narcissists also have overblown fantasies, but these are not realised and are unable to be achieved.
 They have unfulfilled expectations and a vulnerability to stress is also a primary characteristic.
 Covert narcissists are hypervigilant to humiliation and rejection, while searching for power and glory.
 Often they live life vicariously through their children, viewing family members as a way of attaining their own rights, desires and values.
 Covert’s are generally devoid of any respect for authority, while being prone to boredom and depression.
 These types can fit in with society better than overt narcissists, but will often have a distinct lack of interest for work, known as “narcissistic deficiency”.
 In a nutshell, ‘coverts’ have an unconscious feeling of grandeur, but these thoughts and emotions are not reciprocated by the outside world.

-Narcissism is considered to be on a spectrum, a certain amount is thought to be healthy and required to function in daily life.
+Narcissism like many things is considered to be on a spectrum, a certain amount is thought to be healthy and required to function in daily life.
 At the extreme end of this is Narcissistic Personality Disorder (NPD).
 Well known narcissists are; Adolf Hitler, Joseph Stalin, Ted Bundy and Elvis Pressley, plus modern day narcissists are notably; Simon Cowell, Kanye West, Madonna, Mariah Carey and Donald Trump.
 So what has this got to do with identity politics and social justice activism?
 The link is collective narcissism, this was a theory proposed by Theodore Adorno to explain how the Nazis gained and maintained support from the 1930’s to the end of World War II.
 No, I’m not implying that identarians resemble Nazis, but give them time (joke, sort of).

 In a wonderfully ironic article posted in ‘The Conversation’, there are some fantastic examples regarding collective narcissism, rightly mentioning that the group in question fails to accept criticism and feel they deserve special treatment.
 The piece continues, suggesting collective narcissists are selective regarding their prejudices, while rejecting or attacking groups who do not share their grandiose image.
 Surmising that they use spin and conspiracy theories to attack competing groups.
 Noting that these ‘special’ groups also detect insult where nobody can see it (more narcissistic injury).

-The crux of this is the ‘old left’, as I would call it, have been correct on many occasions; writers from Marx to Sartre catalogued the problems with wealth and capital.
+The crux of this is that the ‘old left’, as I would call it, have been correct on many occasions; writers from Marx to Sartre catalogued the problems with wealth and capital.
 They predicted the psychological damage, the profound effects on health and the dismantling of society, as we collectively immerse ourselves in mass vacuity and banality.
-The result is, the left are losing ground in just about every facet of society and in most geographical locations.
-The despairing truth is the left, what remains of it, is a shadow of its former self.
+The truth is, the left are losing ground in just about every facet of society and in most geographical locations.
+The despairing reality is the left, what remains of it, is a shadow of its former self.
 It is unashamedly unrelated to the working class and hopelessly detached from global injustices.
 The new identarian left has fallen in love with its own reflection and has subsequently lost interest in the state of the planet, continual wars, free speech, democracy and even poverty.

 Democracies are failing and society is fragmenting, so these drastic, sometimes ill advised actions are a basic response to fear, in an effort to protect themselves.
 The needs of the many are being continually rejected in favour of supplying the demands of the ‘woke’ few, who are generally well off, educated and privileged.
 Surely valuing, fairness, truth, justice, democracy, morality and decency takes precedence over what is good for the self.
 Lets be honest what’s more important a starving child or validating your identity?

-If this group doesn’t acquire what they feel is rightfully theirs (narcissistic supply) then as repeatedly documented they will instinctively lash out.
+If this identarian group doesn’t acquire what they feel is rightfully theirs (narcissistic supply) then as previously documented they will instinctively lash out.
 Narcissistic supply for identarians equates to people colluding with them (also known as allies) for causes such as cultural appropriation or deciding whatever they would like to be called that week.
 This isn’t the collective, universal vision of the left I once knew, this is pure self indulgent, infantile behaviour.
 These people should be challenged, rejected from the left and given no credence.
 They bear no resemblance to the great people who came before them, the likes of; Karl Marx, Rosa Luxemburg, Mikhail Bakunin, Bertrand Russell and Peter Kropotkin.
 Frankly, none of the identarian left would be fit to carry their books.

 So lets explore why narcissists are attracted to identity politics and social justice activism in particular.
 It has been postulated that this arena allows young radicals to indulge their narcissistic urges, enjoying power, support and praise, regardless of their conduct.
-Their theories and beliefs are absent of any responsibility, the only concern is for their group, as they embark on a journey of hedonistic self-gratification.
+Their theories and beliefs are absent of any responsibility, the only concern is for themselves and their group, as they embark on a journey of hedonistic self-gratification.
 This insulation from reality rejects any acknowledgement of personal agency and plays out as an overgrown group of kids who have created the rules to feed their self-obsessed, infantile fantasy land.
 In a cult like fervour they are bound together as a collective, propelled by teenage infused hatred, aimed at all who refuse to agree with their every utterance.

 All opposing narratives aimed at SJW’s are met with, anger, dismissal, derision and a desire to dismantle the perpetrators lives.
 Western colleges are littered with tales of destroyed reputations and careers, any hint of non-conformity is swiftly punished through a series of reprisals.
 The use of an opaque, malleable language, ensures that any individual caught in this web of lies is unable to escape these allegations of racism, sexism and the deadly accusation of being transphobic.
 Cultural appropriation, privilege theory, critical theory, intersectional feminism, micro-aggressions and the use of safe-spaces are all tools used to obfuscate the purpose of identity politics from the masses, while simultaneously justifying their beliefs.
-These incidentally are classic techniques used by narcissists, the end result is rather like 1984, you are left questioning your own name or indeed how many fingers are held up.
+These are classic techniques used by narcissists, with the end result appearing rather like 1984, you are left questioning your own name or indeed how many fingers are held up.

-Control can certainly be found in the lexicon of the narcissist and the one region these constraints are held tightest is regarding the questioning of identity.
+Control can certainly be found in the lexicon of the narcissist and the one region these reins are held tightest is regarding the questioning of identity.
 Identity is used as a way of gaining respect.
 I regard myself as this, we are oppressed, therefore, you have no right to question or even discuss this with me.
 This purposeful stifling of dialogue is evident no more than in the arena of the trans debate.
 Many trans people state they have a right to be recognised for who they are (which they have), but proclaim obstacles are being put in their way and this is interpreted as questioning their right to exist.
 The phrase is often proclaimed as “you are invalidating my existence”.
 But this flamboyant fallacy alludes to a whole segment of society being wiped out.
 Alas genocide it is not, the real purpose of these grandiose declarations is to halt any debate, emphatically announcing that trans lives are clearly not up for discussion.

 A term that is ubiquitous with narcissism, is ‘gaslighting‘.
 Simply put, it is a process of making an individual question their perceptions and version of events, in order for the narcissist to exert power over them.
 An example of this would be turning an ordinary event, such as someone questioning their beliefs and then comparing it to an abusive relationship.
 This conversion of a mundane moment in time to a massive overreaction from the alleged ‘abused’, manifests in actions such as doxing or the popular activity of calling out on twitter and can be categorised as a further ‘narcissistic injury’.
-This response from the alleged ‘abused’ in this current cultural climate, can lead to a job loss, a removal from college or even a custodial sentence.
+This response from the alleged ‘abused’ in this current cultural climate can lead to a job loss, a removal from college or even a custodial sentence.

 Which leads us to an obvious narcissistic trait as seen within Social Justice land, which is how nauseatingly public it all is.
 Live tweet Tinder dates are posted for all to see, this is coupled with a superficial casualness, in a vain attempt to display detachment.
 Relationships are increasingly talked about in a blasé manner, with advice webpages discussing issues such as, “not falling in love with someone you had casual sex with”.
 This behaviour is clearly a narcissistic trait, using avoidance particularly of emotions in an effort to maintain control.
 This inability to form authentic relationships, screams of fragility of the self.
 It is punctuated by further overreactions regarding any perceived transgressions by an individual.
 This is topped off with a distinct lack empathy for any other human being, typifying malignant narcissism.